 Hartebeests are non-aggressive.
 They spend their days grazing on grass in large herds of 20 to 300 members.
 If there’s enough grass to graze, the herds may converge into even larger groups.
 In 1963, a gathering of 10,000 Hartebeests was recorded in Botswana!

-There are eight subspecies of the Hartebeest, one of which is completely extinct.
+There are eight subspecies of the Hartebeest, one is completely extinct.
 Threats include habitat destruction, human settlement, hunting, and competition with livestock for food.

 Hartebeest Subspecies and Threat Levels: